MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 - Copy the "app.c" and "app.h" files by navigating to the following path: "../firmware/src/"
 - Paste the files under source files in your project folder (...\firmware\src).
 - Copy the "app_ble" folder by navigating to the following path: (...\firmware\src)
-- Paste the files under the respecive folder in your project folder .
+- Paste the files under the respective folder in your project folder .

 **Step 8** - Clean and build the project.
 To run the project, select "Make and program device" button.